dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 <h3>Chapter Leadership</h3>

 Our Steering Committee (SC) is elected annually by our membership.
-Two co-chairs work together on tasks related to Agenda (planning and running meetings), Communications (member & external communications), Finance (chapter funds and filings), and Membership (onboarding and engaging members).
+Two co-chairs work together on tasks related to Agenda (planning and running meetings), Communications (member and external communications), Finance (chapter funds and filings), and Membership (onboarding and engaging members).

 * **Agenda:** Gina + open seat
 * **Communications:** Sofia & Spencer